aporeto-inc/gaia/v1/doc/documentation.md

 #### `port (integer)`

-Port is the port that the application is listening to and it can be different than the ports describing the service.
+Port is the port that the implementation of the service is listening to and it can be different than the exposedPorts describing the service.
 This is needed for port mapping use cases where there is private and public ports.

 | Characteristics | Value   |
 | -               | -:      |